-"And in that day shall ye say, Praise the Lord, call upon his name, declare his doings among the people, make mention that his name is exalted."
+“And in that day shall you say, Praise the Lord, call upon his name, declare his doings among the people, make mention that his name is exalted.”

 As we move into the spiritual fulfillment of the feast of Tabernacles we exalt the Lord as we never have before.
 Prior to the Tabernacles experience we speak much of what we are gaining from salvation; how we shall persuade God to do this thing or that thing for us; how busy we are as we attempt to build the Kingdom of God.

 But as the Lord settles down to rest in us, and we learn to rest in Him, we exalt Him.
 It is a natural transition from self-centeredness to Christ-centeredness.
 The Holy Spirit possesses infinite wisdom.
 He knows precisely how to move each of us from the bondage of self-love and self-will into the wonderful liberty of love for God and for performing God’s will.

 “Sing unto the Lord; for he has done excellent things: this is known in all the earth.”